-Calling upon the OAS Inter-American Commission on Human Rights, the UN High Commissioner for Human Rights, the European Union, and human rights activists throughout the world to take certain actions in regard to the human rights situation in Cuba.
+Calling upon the OAS Inter-American Commission on Human Rights, the U.N.
+High Commissioner for Human Rights, the European Union, and human rights activists throughout the world to take certain actions in regard to the human rights situation in Cuba.
 Introduced February 24, 2003; referred to Committee on Foreign Relations.
+Senate agreed to by Unanimous consent on June 27, 2003.